AdaCore/spark2014/docs/lrm/source/introduction.rst

 - An automatic identification of what code is in |SPARK| and what is not.

-- An annotation of the boundary between the |SPARK| and non-|SPARK| code with accurate and truthfull contracts specified by |SPARK| specific aspects.
+- An annotation of the boundary between the |SPARK| and non-|SPARK| code with accurate and truthful contracts specified by |SPARK| specific aspects.

 Note that when language features are presented and defined in the remainder of this document, it is assumed that analysis and verification are being performed